yuanlics/group1_graph_infomax/README.md

 ## Directory contents

-`TODO/` contains
+`explore_graph_infomax/` contains the exploratory experiments on graph infomax.

 `dual_contrast/` contains the experiments related to the proposed Dual Conrast Module.

-`HGI/` contains experiments on Hierarchical Graph Infomax.
+`HGI/` contains the experiments on our proposed Hierarchical Graph Infomax.